microsoft/vcpkg-docs/vcpkg/concepts/supported-hosts.md

 To use vcpkg, a few components need to be installed on the system first.

 * Windows: Visual Studio 2015 or later.
-* macOS: XCode Console Tools, tar, git, zip, unzip, and curl.
+* macOS: Xcode Command Line Tools, tar, git, zip, unzip, and curl.
 Most ports also need pkg-config.
 We recommend installing these dependencies via Homebrew, such as via a terminal command `brew install zip unzip curl pkgconfig`.
 * Linux: A C++ compiler to use, tar, git, zip, unzip, and curl.
 Most ports also need pkg-config.